Sign in or start a free trial to avail of this feature.

 Create a bigger circle, and create one more, which would be our larger circle.

 Now, I'd like all of my circles to have no fill.
 So, I'll select them by holding shift.

 And I will simply align all of these objects to create our target sign.

 And there is our target sign.

-And now we'll need to just realign all of the objects with align middle and align center.
+And now, we need to just realign all of the objects with the align middle and align center.